angellfall/angellfall/README.md

 # !whoame

 I'm noob coder from Finland.
+Half pro, rest just luck, and small percent of determination to learn new stuff.
 Mainly im forced to do this shit, because nobody else does it for me.
 What I do is for passion to get more €.
 Then ofc I'm somekind of an admin at Farssi.net

 # Farssi.net